fairDataSociety/bmt-js/README.md

 * getBmtIndexOfSegment            # get the chunk's position of a given payload segment index in the BMT tree
 * fileInclusionProofBottomUp      # gives back required sister segments of a given payload segment index for inclusion proof
 * fileAddressFromInclusionProof   # gives back the file address that is calculated with only the inclusion proof segments and the corresponding proved segment and its position.
+* makeChunkedFileWithStreams      # makes `Chunk` helper object for performing BMT actions on file data using streams
+* createBmtWithStreams            # generates BMT chunks and outputs them to a readable stream.
+* createBmtRootChunkWithStreams   # calculates root chunk for bytes received by a readable stream

 ## Other objects